 Effective July 7, 2014, all content applicable to hazardous, restricted, or perishable mail was removed and incorporated into Publication 52, Hazardous, Restricted, and Perishable Mail.
-Publication 52 can be found on the Postal Explorer website at pe.usps.com.

 8.2 Hazardous Material

 Hazardous material is any article or substance designated by the U.S. Department of Transportation (DOT) as being capable of posing an unreasonable risk to health, safety, and property during transportation.
 The provisions concerning hazardous material moved to Publication 52, chapter 3, include mailability restrictions and instructions for: